Brietoe/Essence/README.md

 A simplified version of the trading algorithm exists on my Github project "CryptoCowboy" The CryptoCowboy implementation is fully funtioning and actively trades on the live mainet.
-I might post the full implementation code for "CryptoCowboy" later - I will update here if I do.
+I will post the full implementation code for "CryptoCowboy" to Github after some cleaning up.